apache/druid/docs/api-reference/tasks-api.md

 *Successfully retrieved task segments*
 <!--END_DOCUSAURUS_CODE_TABS-->

+---

 #### Sample request

-The following examples shows how to retrieve the task segment of the task with the specified id `query-52a8aafe-7265-4427-89fe-dc51275cc470`.
+The following examples shows how to retrieve the task segment of the task with the specified ID `query-52a8aafe-7265-4427-89fe-dc51275cc470`.

 <!--DOCUSAURUS_CODE_TABS-->